linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 Post-FOMC, open interest in the US Long Bond future fell by 12,190 contracts on June 18 then 9,902 contracts the following day, while prices of the future were rallying hard.

-Risk of the CTD around then was roughly 17.37, which converted to Futures was a risk of 19.3 (17.37 / 0.9) meaning for each contract, 1 basis point move in the underlying caused PnL to move by $193 across the market.
-The 12,190 contracts that closed out on that Friday represented $2.35 million DV01 exiting positions.
+Risk of the CTD around then was roughly 17.37, which converted to Futures was a risk of 19.3 (17.37 / 0.9) meaning for each contract, 1 basis point move in the underlying caused PnL to move by \$193 across the market.
+The 12,190 contracts that closed out on that Friday represented \$2.35 million DV01 exiting positions.
 That day, that chunk of

-contracts saw a change in value to the tune of  $22.35 million (the 20y yield dropped 9.5bps that day).
+contracts saw a change in value to the tune of  \$22.35 million (the 20y yield dropped 9.5bps that day).
 The prior day yields had already dropped 10bps.
-So back-to-back that's 19bps to account for, or in DV01 terms, about$ 46 million for that 12k block of contracts.
+So back-to-back that's 19bps to account for, or in DV01 terms, about\$ 46 million for that 12k block of contracts.

 The best part is, another 9,902 dropped off the following day (21st June) while bonds saw a huge spike up which was CLASSIC STOP OUT action.
 Let's assume these poor guys were short since FOMC and just puked their guts out when the squeeze happened.
-At its worst, these 9.9k contracts experienced 27bps of yield tightening in the underlying for a DV01 effect of $51.6 million.
+At its worst, these 9.9k contracts experienced 27bps of yield tightening in the underlying for a DV01 effect of \$51.6 million.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/fb92f215-ad22-4948-8388-0a6ab9ae04d1/9067c403655b813712250d91c869071348dfdda1564c285185e4288ae3ee2f03.jpg)

-Now, not all of them covered at highs, some of that OI would have been longs taking profit, etc. But the next time you see on twitter something like JUMBO 30,000 BLOCK BUY IN 10YR TREASURIES EQUIV. $2.5M DV01 at least now you kind of have an idea of what that means.
+Now, not all of them covered at highs, some of that OI would have been longs taking profit, etc. But the next time you see on twitter something like JUMBO 30,000 BLOCK BUY IN 10YR TREASURIES EQUIV. \$2.5M DV01 at least now you kind of have an idea of what that means.

 # 5.8 TOPIC QUESTION

 Here is the US 2y future and the US 10y future with their respective risk characteristics.
-If I wanted to construct a 2s10s curve flattener using these two instruments targeting a DV01 of $5,000 how many contracts and what direction (long/short) do I need for each?
+If I wanted to construct a 2s10s curve flattener using these two instruments targeting a DV01 of \$5,000 how many contracts and what direction (long/short) do I need for each?

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/fb92f215-ad22-4948-8388-0a6ab9ae04d1/75330f452562c005594a5bd06c1340954dc36a72d01e462eafb70cc388414204.jpg)